andyatkinson/andyatkinson.github.io/_posts/2024-10-25-postgresql-17-json-table-merge-returning-updatable-views.md

 We can use the `MERGE` keyword to perform an "upsert" operation, meaning data is inserted when it doesn't exist, or updated when it does.

 `MERGE` gained support for the `RETURNING` clause in PostgreSQL 17.
-What's the RETURNING clause?
+What's the `RETURNING` clause?

-The RETURNING clause can be used to provide one or more fields in the result of an INSERT or UPDATE statement that was performed.
+The `RETURNING` clause can be used to provide one or more fields in the result of an INSERT or UPDATE statement that was performed.
 It works with INSERT and UPDATE, and now MERGE as well.
 These are all categorized as Data Manipulation Language (DML) statements.

-RETURNING is helpful because it avoids the need for a second query to get back the inserted or updated values.
+`RETURNING` is helpful because it avoids the need for a second query to get back the inserted or updated values.

 MERGE helps make upsert operations more declarative, and is based on a SQL standard with implementations in other database systems.

+## MERGE with RETURNING
-Let's try out MERGE first without RETURNING:
+Let's try out MERGE first without `RETURNING`:
 ```sql
 MERGE INTO employees e
 USING people p ON e.id = p.id